PaddlePaddle/Paddle/paddle/scripts/musl_build/README.md

     environment variables:

     - BUILD_MAN: build the paddle manually, default=0.
-    - WITH_TEST: build with unitest, and run unitest check. default=0.
+    - WITH_TEST: build with unitest, and run unitest check, default=0.
-    - WITH_PRUNE_CONTAINER: build and remove the container.
+    - WITH_PRUNE_CONTAINER: remove the container after building, default=0.
     - HTTP_PROXY: use http proxy.
     - HTTPS_PROXY: use https proxy.